Group-10-Studios/Mission-Control/architecture_design/architecture-design.md

 * Important parts to view closely
 * Manual Testing
 * Other Notes

 This template gives the reviewers of the merge request sufficient information to ensure the code quality of the assignee is to a high standard.
 Merge requests must be approved by at least 2 other members before it can be merged into our master branch.

 #### 4.2.4 Test Planning
-All merge requests run CI / CD pipelines, which will ensure there are no build failures, all our unit tests pass, and that our buildpackage pass.
+All merge requests run CI / CD pipelines, which will build the JAR package for release for customers.
 We are also writing unit tests with high coverage for each feature we add, and running them on multiple operating systems to reduce the uncertainty of our code.

 #### 4.2.5 Work logs / Tracker System
 We are using GitLab as our project management tool.
 We create boards for each sprint, filled with many issues where each developer is assigned 2-3 tickets per sprint.
 We estimate the time for each ticket and log our hours to be able to determine our time efficiency each sprint, and make consequential changes for the next sprint.
-The burndown chart assists us with this.
+The burn-down chart assists us with this.
 We also use GitLab's Epics and assign tickets to certain Epics to be able to see how much progress we're making towards that.

 ### 4.3 Process